philipphoman/org-mode-poster/README.md

-# Making scientific posters in org mode
+# Creating scientific posters with org-mode